 How to Generate Ideas to Write About

 Talk isn't always cheap—Some of the best ideas I've ever had came from simple conversations with others.
-Friends, family, coworkers, and acquaintances are all great sources for ideas.
+Friends, family, coworkers, and acquaintances are all great sources of ideas.
 Don’t underestimate the power of a good conversation.
 Tip: Be sure to have a pen and paper handy at all times so that you can write down any ideas that come to mind before you forget.

-Archives—Past articles that you have written (published or unpublished) are a great source for ideas.
-When I’m stuck for an idea I always go into my documents and look at the articles that I wrote a while ago (sometimes years ago).
-Often I find a whole a new angle to an already told story.
+Archives—Past articles that you have written (published or unpublished) are a great source of ideas.
+When I’m stuck for an idea, I always go into my documents and look at the articles that I wrote a while ago (sometimes years ago).
+Often I find a whole new angle to an already told story.

-Newspapers—Your local newspaper can be a great source for new and fresh ideas.
-The news is always current and there’s always a different angle to every story.
+Newspapers—Your local newspaper can be a great source of new and fresh ideas.
+The news is always current, and there’s always a different angle to every story.
 Have you ever read a newspaper article that left you with more questions than answers?
-Find those answers and write about it.
-It’s a good bet that if you’re asking those questions other people are too.
+Find those answers and write about them.
+It’s a good bet that if you’re asking those questions, other people are too.
 Be the one who gives the answer.

 Didn't Make the Cut?

 Many magazine publishers will pay a kill fee for work that wasn't published.
 In other words, if they accept your article and then decide not to publish it, they will pay you a percentage of the fee they would have paid if the article had made the cut.
-Usually this amount is between 10-25％.
+Usually, this amount is between 10% to 25％.
 It sort of stinks, but at the same time, you can turn around and submit the article to another publisher.
-If they accept it and pay you then you’ll be paid for the same article twice.
+If they accept it and pay you, then you’ll be paid for the same article twice.
 Not bad for a few hours of work.